open-policy-agent/opa/docs/website/scripts/live-blocks/README.md

 ## Scripts
 `package.json` contains a bunch of scripts, in some cases it calls things in the `live-blocks/scripts/` folder.
 The most important of these is `inject` which calls a bunch of other scripts to add live docs functionality to an otherwise fully built site.
-All of these scripts can be run from the the `docs/` folder using `make live-blocks-<script name>` or from the root of this repository using `make docs-live-blocks-<script name>`.
+All of these scripts can be run from the `docs/` folder using `make live-blocks-<script name>` or from the root of this repository using `make docs-live-blocks-<script name>`.

 You probably want to run `install-deps` to automatically install JS dependencies.
 When testing, you might want to use something like